origin-1/eslint-p/README.md

 npx eslint-p -v
 ```

-To avoid inconsistencies your should install the same `eslint` version used by this package or remove you `eslint` entry from your `package.json`.
+To avoid inconsistencies, install the same `eslint` version used by this package or remove the `eslint` dependency from your `package.json`.

 [You can find more information on this PR](https://github.com/origin-1/eslint-p/pull/1).